 Times: The Village is open from 9:30 am to 5:00 pm

 An old-fashioned good time will be had by all on Independence Day at Old Sturbridge Village.
 Visitors will have the chance to take part in a citizens’ parade, play 19th-century style “baseball,” march with the militia, watch cannon and musket demonstrations, make a tri-cornered hat, and sign their “John Hancocks” on a giant copy of the Declaration of Independence.
 Summer barbecue food will be available for purchase along with beer and wine; visitors may also enjoy a picnic on the Common.
-Children and families will especially enjoy a little physical activity and friendly competition with “Farm Yard Games.”
-Former Senator Brewer will also make a visit and read the Declaration of Independence out loud.
+Children and families will especially enjoy a little physical activity and friendly competition with games.

 An exciting feature of the Independence Day festivities is the firing of a reproduction cannon.
 The cannon has been in production for a few years and is a working model of a “Heavy 3-Pounder,” meant to fire 3-pound balls.
 The cast-iron cannon barrel was made in the 1970s by the LaPans Foundry in Hudson Falls, New York, and purchased by Old Sturbridge Village a few years ago.

 On July 4 only, watch and be inspired by a citizen naturalization ceremony on the Village Common.
 The U.S. Citizenship and Immigration Services (USCIS) will present scores of candidates to the United States District Court for the District of Massachusetts, and they will pledge their Oath of Allegiance to the United States for the very first time.
 Old Sturbridge Village Singers will perform patriotic songs during the ceremony.